-Flow variability above the minimum flows s of 35 to 75 cumecs in the Waiau River and 30 to 50 cumecs in the Hurunui Rivers areis important for the recreational uses of the river.
-For instance, while salmon anglers prefer fishing in slightly turbid water, anglers fly fishing for trout prefer clearer water, particularly in headwater reaches of the Hurunui and Waiau catchments where fish can be "spotted".
-On the other hand, kayakers value the variability of flows Salmon angling requires flows in the higher end of this flow band, while family jet boating is preferred throughout the specified flow band.
+Flows of 35 to 75 cumecs in the Waiau River and 30 to 50 cumecs in the Hurunui are important for the recreational uses of the river.
+Salmon angling requires flows in the higher end of this flow band, while family jet boating is preferred throughout the specified flow band.
 Trout fly fishing, particularly in the braided sections of the rivers, is optimal in the lower region of these bands.
-Policy 2.7 in this Plan seeks to ensure that any take or diversion protects these this flow ranges variability.
+Policy 2.7 in this Plan seeks to ensure that any take or diversion protect these flow ranges.